This topic defines commonly used terms in the Alibaba Cloud RAM service.

 1234567890123456indicates the object owner.

-A permission is used to allow or deny a user to perform a certain operation on a particular cloud resource.
+An action by which you can allow or deny a user to perform certain operations on a particular cloud resource.

-- Resource use operations indicate the use of resources’ core functions, such as user operations in an ECS instance operating system and OSS bucket data upload/download.
-Resource use operations are oriented to R&D employees or application systems in your organization.
+- Resource use operations, which indicate using core functions of resources, for example, operating an ECS instance OS and uploading/downloading OSS bucket data.
+Such operations are intended for R&D employees or application systems in your organization.

-Note For elastic computing and database products, resource control operations can be managed using RAM, while resource use operations can be managed in each product instance.
-For example, ECS instance OS permission control or MySQL database permission control.
-For storage-type products, such as OSS and Table Store, resource control operations and resource use operations can both be managed through RAM.
+Note For ECS and database products, resource management and control operations can be managed through RAM, while resource use operations can be managed by instances of each product (for example, permission control on ECS instance OSs or provided by MySQL database).
+For storage products, such as OSS and Table Store, both types of operations can be managed through RAM.

-- You can use but cannot modify the system access policies managed by Alibaba Cloud.
-Alibaba Cloud automatically updates the system access policy version.
+- System access policies, which are managed by Alibaba Cloud.
+You can use but cannot modify such policies.
+Alibaba Cloud automatically updates system policy versions.

-- You can create or delete the custom access policies.
-In addition, you must maintain the policy version by yourself.
+- Custom access policies, which are managed by accounts.
+You can create or delete the custom access policies at anytime.
+Additionally, you must maintain custom policy versions by yourself.